 Gradually add dry ingredients and stir until well combined.

 Transfer batter to buttered tins and bake for 18 minutes, or until puffed and golden brown.

 While baking, combine cinnamon and sugar and have melted butter ready as soon as the muffins are baked.
 Brush tops with melted butter and sprinkle with cinnamon sugar.
 Makes 18 muffins.

 You can download your copy from THE ARCHIVE, our library of all the best free prints, templates, fonts and more.
 There are two 5×7 cards per sheet, so print them out, trim around the dotted lines and share with a friend (maybe with a batch of freshly baked muffins?!).

 ONE MORE SIDENOTE: I recorded my screen while creating this recipe card so I could show you what the process looks like.
 I use Adobe Illustrator and love creating these fun illustrations, and I wanted to show you how wonderfully simple it is to design using the program (just in case you’re still on the fence about joining the Simplified Graphic Design class!).
 So I recorded the process (which took me about an hour and a half) and was going to finish up editing and speeding up the video later that night.

 WELL, we’ve had some weird weather around here and while I was off taking Audrey to ballet, there was wind and hail and lots of rain and our power went out.
 Which meant the computer shut off.
 And I never saved the video.
 BOOOOO.
 I have a support request in with the video people and hopefully they can help me retrieve the video.
 If so, I’ll do the edits and post it later this week.
 If not, well, that’s sad.

-In the meantime, I do show how to create illustrations like this in the Simplified Graphic Design Projects + Techniques class and I’d love for you to join me.
+In the meantime, I do show how to create illustrations like this in the Simplified Graphic Design Class and I’d love for you to join me.